Podocarpus

-Podocarpus (/ˌpoʊdəˈkɑrpəs/) is a genus of conifers, the most numerous and widely distributed of the podocarp family, the Podocarpaceae.
-Podocarpus species are evergreen shrubs or trees, usually from 1 to 25 m tall, known to reach 40 m at times.
+Podocarpus (/ˌpoʊdəˈkɑrpəs/) is a large genus of conifers, the most numerous and widely distributed of the family Podocarpaceae.
+Podocarpus species are shrubs or trees, usually from 1 to 25 m tall, known to reach 40 m at times.
 The cones have two to five fused cone scales, which form a fleshy, berry-like, brightly coloured receptacle at maturity.
 The fleshy cones attract birds, which then eat the cones and disperse the seeds in their droppings.
 Plants of the World Online accepts 116 species.
 Other authorities place 97 to 107 species in the genus depending on the circumscription of the species.

 Species are cultivated as ornamental plants for parks and large gardens.
 The cultivar 'County Park Fire' has won the Royal Horticultural Society's Award of Garden Merit.

 Etymology

 The name comes from Greek πούς poús meaning "foot" and καρπός karpós meaning "fruit".

 Names

 Common names for various species include "yellowwood" and "pine", as in the plum pine (Podocarpus elatus) or the Buddhist pine (Podocarpus macrophyllus).